xcezzz/documentation/user_manual/files/encryption.rst

 If the encryption app is disabled after users have already stored encrypted data, users will be promted to decrypt their files again in their personal settings.
-After this is done, they can continue to use their ownCloud without encryption.
+After this is done, they can continue to use their |cloudName| without encryption.

 Settings
 --------